This post, “Is Ghostwriting Ethical?” is from Patti Podnar, a writer, content strategist, and member of the nDash Content Community.

-When it comes to the person who hires the ghostwriter, there are a several issues at play:
+When it comes to the person who hires the ghostwriter, there are several issues at play:

 The unspoken premise of ghostwriting is that the content and words authentically reflect those of the person given credit.
 I’ve worked with a lot of brilliant people – including a number of MBAs – who couldn’t write a coherent paragraph if their lives depended on it.
 Many were visionaries; others needed only minutes to analyze a spreadsheet that would leave me staring into space and drooling.
 But they just couldn’t write.
 So my writing actually reflected their ideas more than their own writing did.
 There’s nothing unethical about that.
 The same is true when somebody uses a ghostwriter because they’re busy doing things that are more business-critical.
 I’d just as soon have a CEO concentrate on running the business rather than sweating a whitepaper – especially if I’m a shareholder.

 Ethical concerns can also crop up when the credited author isn’t playing the role of gatekeeper.
 It’s unethical to just publish a ghostwriter’s work without carefully reading it for accuracy, voice, etc. It’s the difference between delegation and abdication.
 I take great pride in the work I do, but I’m not perfect.
 Even if my facts are 100% accurate, my writing could still convey the wrong message.
-Just think about the difference between, “A full 49% of Americans say they’re trying to lose weight,” and “Only 49% of Americans say they’re trying to lose weight.”
-Same facts, completely different message.
+Just think about the difference between “A full 49% of Americans say they’re trying to lose weight” and “Only 49% of Americans say they’re trying to lose weight.”
+Same facts but a completely different message.
 So the person hiring the ghostwriter has a responsibility to vet the material before publication.
 Not doing so is unethical.